itsali009/ai-fruit-inspection-pipeline/README.md

 This repository is a public version of an industry-oriented AI project.
 Confidential company data, internal documents, private datasets, proprietary images, and restricted deployment artifacts are intentionally excluded.
 The repository focuses on the system architecture, methodology, modular code structure, and public-safe project presentation.

 ## About the Author
-I am a mechanical, mechatronics and automotive Engineering professional based in Germany with experience in project management, product-oriented technical work, and applied AI.
+I am a Germany-based technical professional with a strong interdisciplinary background in Mechanical, Mechatronics, and Automotive Engineering.
+My expertise lies at the intersection of technical product management, industrial operations, and applied Artificial Intelligence.
-My interests include:
-- applied machine learning
-- computer vision
+Core Focus Areas & Expertise:
-- industrial AI systems
+- Industrial AI & Computer Vision: Developing Edge-AI systems for real-world applications.
-- automotive and manufacturing technologies
-- product management for technical systems
-- AI-assisted process optimization
+- Technical Product Management: Guiding complex systems from ideation to MVP and rollout.
+- Cyber-Physical Systems: Uniting automotive/manufacturing hardware with intelligent software architectures.
+- Data-Driven Process Optimization: Leveraging applied ML to solve tangible operational bottlenecks.
-This project reflects my interest in connecting engineering workflows with practical AI solutions.
+This repository reflects my core philosophy: translating complex engineering workflows into scalable, AI-driven product solutions that create measurable business value.

-## Example Output

-## Example Output

-## Example Output

 ## Example Output